 This is what good writing does

 Writing — good writing, that is — transcends its setting and subject.
-It speaks to universal truths and core values, how we see the world and what we really believe about it.
+It speaks to universal truths and core values, how we see the world and what we really believe.
 Where something happens (or even what happens) is not as significant as how.
-For example:

-- Les Miserables isn’t about 19th-century France; it’s about justice and grace.
+- Les Miserables isn’t about 19th-century France; it’s about grace in the face of injustice.

 - Gone with the Wind isn’t about the Civil War or living in the South.
-It’s about the conflict of love and selfishness.
+It’s about the internal conflict of love and self-centeredness.

 - Jurassic Park isn’t about dinosaurs living in Costa Rica.
-It’s about the dignity of all life and the limitations of science.
+It’s about the dignity of life and limitations of science.

-If you can find a theme — not a subject or a context — in your writing that connects with a core human emotion, you will never run out of good things to write.
-You can jump genres, even change styles, and your readers won’t care.
-Because they’re following you, paying attention to your voice more than your writing topic.
+If you can find a theme — not a subject or a context — in your writing that connects with a core human emotion, you will never run out of good things to say.

 Finding a worldview

-Write something that’s worth fighting over.
-Because that’s how you change things.
+Write something worth fighting over, because that’s how you change things.
 That’s how you create art.

 Do you worry more about what to write about than how you’re writing it?
 Share in the comments.